gokulct/db-cloner/README.md

 ## Note

-Currently configure to work with Oracle Database as destination database.
+Currently configured to work with Oracle SQL Database as destination database.
 But you can easily change a few lines here and there to make it work with any database that provides a JDBC driver.

 ## Contributing